WenzhiDong/-surfs_up/README.md

 ![june](/Resources/june.png)
 ![dec](/Resources/dec.png)

+ - The average temperature in June is a little higher
- - The average temperature and standard deviation are close
+ - The temperature variation in June is smaller, because standard deviation is lower
- -
+ - The minimum and maximum temperature in June are both higher than those in December

 ## Summary